-an engine does not automatically fail over to the active node in
+You can use an engine to fail over to the active node

 In the event of a failover between the Cortex XSOAR

 servers, engines are capable of dynamically failing over to the

 active node.
 This should happen automatically if the engine was

 Assuming all is configured and working properly, it should

 not be necessary to change the DNS to affect an engine failover